Troubleshooting High Availability

 • Ensure the local interface firewall rules pass both TCP and UDP port 53 to the CARP VIPs used for local DNS.

-• Ensure the firewall itself has DNS servers configured under System > General, especially if using the DNS Forwarder (dnsmasq) instead of the DNS Resolver (unbound).
+• Ensure the firewall itself has DNS servers configured under System > General, if using the DNS Forwarder (dnsmasq) or if using the DNS Resolver (unbound) in forwarding mode.

 DHCP

-If the DHCP failover pool status does not reach “normal”, there are a few items to check:
+If the DHCP high availability status does not reach “hot-standby”, there are a few items to check:

-• Ensure both units are connected to the same switch/subnet on the correct interface.
+• Ensure both nodes are connected to the same switch/subnet on the correct interface.

-• Verify connectivity between the two units on that interface.
+• Verify connectivity between the two nodes on the Sync interface.

-• Ensure the failover peer IP address has been properly configured
+• Ensure the High Availability peer names and addresses have been properly configured in the Kea settings.